microsoft/sqltoolsservice/docs/guide/object_explorer.md

 > TreeNodeDefinition.xml defines all the hierarchies and all the supported objects types.
 It includes:

 * The hierarchy of the SQL objects
-* The supported objects for each version of SQL server.
+* The supported objects for each version of SQL Server.
 * How to filter objects based on the properties in each node
 * How to query each object (Reference to another generated code to query each object type)